Books

 What This Book Promises

-At minimum, this book will do what the subtitle suggests: demystify how voting methods shape our elections.
+At minimum, this book will demystify how voting methods shape our elections.
+Here’s some of what you’ll learn:

 How This Book Is Written

-If anything seems tricky, stick with it—it’ll be worth it.
+If anything seems tricky, please stick with it.
+It’ll be worth it.
 I’m going in assuming you don’t know anything.
-As evidence of that, look at the section above on what this book promises.
-See?
-I didn’t even assume you knew what a voting method was.
+Notice how I didn’t even assume you knew what a voting method was.
 I’m fine holding your hand.
-I had to learn this at some point too.
+I had to learn all this at some point too.
 You don’t need to be a political scientist or mathematician to follow this book.
 But you do need curiosity and a willingness to think critically.

-I’m not here to overwhelm you with theory or abstract models, although we will cover a lot.
+It’s not my goal to overwhelm you with theory or abstract models, although we will cover a lot.
 My goal is for you to leave this book understanding not just how different voting methods work, but why they matter and what we can do about them.

 Why You Should Listen to Me